gf777/mitoVGP/README.md

 <b>Quick Start</b>

-mitoVGP is available for Linux64.
+mitoVGP is available for Linux64 and requires <a href="https://docs.conda.io/projects/conda/en/latest/user-guide/install/#regular-installation">Conda</a>.
 To install and run follow these instructions:

 ```
 git clone https://github.com/gf777/mitoVGP.git #clone this git repository